13 _ Third party agreements policy and procedure

 Policy

-Prior to entering into a third-party agreement, Allara will evaluate the potential third-party and ensure that it:
+Prior to and upon entering into a third-party agreement, Allara Learning conduct a review of the proposed third-party to confirm the organisation:

 • Is solvent; and